krgamestudios/mechaimmensewarfare.com/public/content/story/chapter_01.md

 Two of the Mechas - Wasp Drones - broke formation and charged the whale.

-“This’ll be an easy one” Grace whispered to herself.
+"This’ll be an easy one" Grace whispered to herself.
 She had feared that the six would attack together, but instead they’re going to test her capabilities.
 She would gladly oblige.

-“Admiral-” a crackly voice came across the radio.
+"Admiral-" a crackly voice came across the radio.
 One of her technicians that still used her long-discarded title.

-“One of the drones isn’t receiving a signal”.
+"One of the drones isn’t receiving a signal".
 So, there was a pilot.
 Yes, one of the four that were hanging back.
 Were they commanding the rest, or being commanded themselves?

-“Roger that.
+"Roger that.
 Keep an eye on it.
-I want to know when it moves.”
+I want to know when it moves."

-“Roger Admiral.
-Out.”
+"Roger Admiral.
+Out."

 The first two drones approached.
 One.
 Two.
 Easy kills for her, despite her stolen Mecha - a Sky Whale - getting on in years.